Nursing (generic, 4-year program)

 Admission to the Bachelor of Science in Nursing program

 Admission to the Bachelor of Science in Nursing program (BSN) is competitive and selective, and not all who apply can be accommodated.
 Students will be admitted to the nursing program once a year for full-time study.
 Applications for admission to the program are due January 31, on or before 5:00 PM CST and will be reviewed beginning February 1 in the year prior to summer admission, and continue until the class is full.

 - Admission to Missouri State University.

-- Completion of application to the Generic BSN program to the Department of Nursing, including a current resume.
+- Completion of application to the Generic BSN program to the School of Nursing, including a current resume.

 - Submission of official transcripts of all college course work.

 - Completion of a minimum of 43 credit hours.

 - Completion of the specific General Education requirements listed in A below with a grade of "C" or higher.